gradle/gradle/design-docs/binary-integration.md

 - Provide some VCS integration to allow a CI build to change the dependencies.
 - Storage of the resolved graph
     - In source
-    - In the repository indexed by hash of the dependency selectors
+    - In some repository indexed by hash of the dependency selectors